- Howard County Library System (HCLS) began operating in a portable school building in Ellicott City.

 - Director Marvin Thomas created citizen groups to plan strategically for the future.

-- Age- and developmentally-appropriate educational toys for infants and toddlers were added to the HCLS collection.
+- Age- and developmentally-appropriate educational toys for infants and toddlers added to the HCLS collection.

 - HCLS launched personal computers for public use.

 - HCLS opened its Elkridge Community Branch in a rented storefront along Route 1.

 - HCLS’ Lisbon Community Branch moved to the Lisbon Center.